Section 6: Accounting for Grants and Contracts

 - As a general rule, UTSA requests payment after funds have been expended ( i.e., on a reimbursable basis rather than in advance of expenditures)

-- Reimbursement and LOC requests are based on expenditures posted to the grant accounts in the financial system.
+- Reimbursement and Letter of Credit requests are based on expenditures posted to the project in UTShare/PeopleSoft.
 Accruals are not included in the fund requests.

-Despite efforts to e nsure that funds are not drawn in advance, it may happen that UTSA receives federal funds for a particular project prior to the expenditures being incurred.
+Despite efforts to ensure that funds are not drawn in advance, UTSA may receive federal funds for a particular project prior to the expenditures being incurred.
 An example of this is U.S. Department of Defense contracts for which a payment schedule is provided and adhered to by the sponsor, regardless of the timing of expenditures.
 Another example would be the receipt of Direct Loan funds from the U.S. Department of Education versus the release of those funds to the students.

 If federal funds are on hand prior to expenditures, an interest liability may accrue.
 The potential for the accrual of an interest liability on federal grants and contracts is identified by GCFS.
 The information is forwarded to Accounting Services which monitors cash deposits and posts accrued interest on a monthly basis.